xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-79.md

 Another primary enhancement is shipped in this release is the Groovy framework upgrade from v2.4.7 to v3.0.
 Along with the Eclipse upgrade, it was also tested by our pioneer users for months before its official launch.

-This upgrade addresses the limitations of Groovy 2.4.7 and equips those of you using Groovy script with the [latest Groovy technologies]().
+This upgrade addresses the limitations of Groovy 2.4.7 and equips those of you using Groovy script with the [latest Groovy technologies](https://groovy-lang.org/releasenotes/groovy-3.0.html).

 ### **More reliable and secure macOS packages**

 All Katalon Studio and Katalon Runtime Engine packages now are to be notarized for macOS Catalina (10.15.x) as a required step in our distribution process.
-[Learn more about why we need to notarize our software.]?
+Understand [why we notarize our software](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution#overview).

 ### **Extended utilities for debugging**